winitzki/scall/tutorial/programming_dhall.md

 ### The unrolling lemma

 The Church-Yoneda and Church-co-Yoneda identities are not well known, but they are useful for proofs of certain properties of recursive types.
-In this section we will study the property known as the "unrolling lemma".
+In this section we will study the property known as the **unrolling lemma**.

 A recursive type defined via `T = F T` can be visualized as the type expression `F (F (F (...))` with an "infinitely unrolled" application of the functor `F`.
 Of course, this infinite type expression is not rigorously defined and cannot be used in proofs.